 It is important that you understand, prior to your departure, the coverage details and limitations of your health insurance plans while you are away.
 This pertains to both the McGill Supplemental Health Plan Emergency Travel Assistance benefit and the Quebec Health Insurance Plan (RAMQ).

 - RAMQ: Check their website Temporary Stays Outside Quebec before you travel.
 Temporary residents take note: You can be absent from Quebec for trips of 21 consecutive days or less.
 However, if you are absent - or intend to be absent - from Quebec for more than 21 days, you will not be covered for either provincial health care (RAMQ) or for emergency travel under the McGill Supplemental Health Plan for the entire duration of your absence.

 - McGill Supplemental Health Plan: Check the section that corresponds to your situation (active staff or retired employee) for coverage details.

-- Travelling on University business: Refer to emergency travel assistance for active staff for more information.
+- University related travel: Refer to emergency travel assistance for active staff for more information.

 (Note: This plan does not include cancellation insurance or coverage for lost baggage.)

 In case of medical emergency, contact Allianz Global Assistance (Manulife's emergency travel assistance provider) as soon as possible.